(This is Part 2 in the NTS series.)

 - The servers have at most a few 100 µs of offset and jitter to their active neighbors.

 - To all other monitored servers, even over long-distance connections, Chrony believes they are still within 5 ms, even worst-case.
+(Monitoring is run on a VM, which adds additional jitter.
+But this is good enough for a quick overview [Added VM disclaimer 2022-02-22].)

 I hope that fine-tuning will improve jitter even further.
 I plan to move the GPS receiver to the same network as the main servers, away from behind the jittery cable modem connection.
 Due to antenna placement issues, this requires some construction, so it probably will happen only in a few weeks time.